manojmanikandan7/WikiXmlParser/README.md

 - The `typing_extensions` module was a dependency for `typer`, to provide descriptions.
 - The `rich` library was used for formatting outputs in the terminal.

+> [!NOTE]
+> Any dynamic references made in the Wikipedia-content text will be replaced with the token `;DYN;`.
+> Currently, evaluations of such references are not possible

 ## Requirements

 - Python >= 3.9